 The format of a CCA is determined by the individual provider, based on the clinical presentation.
-Although a CCA does not have a designated format, the assessment (or collective assessments) used must include ALL of the following elements:
+Although a CCA does not have a designated format, the assessment (or collective assessments) used must contain include ALL of the following elements:

-- a. description of the presenting problems, including source of distress, precipitating events, and associated problems or symptoms; - b. chronological general health and behavioral health history (including both mental health and substance abuse) of the beneficiary's symptoms, treatment, and treatment response; - c. current medications (for both physical and psychiatric treatment);
+a. description of the presenting problems, including source of distress, precipitating events, and associated problems or symptoms;

-- d. a review of biological, psychological, familial, social, developmental and environmental dimensions to identify strengths, needs, and risks in each area; - e evidence of beneficiary and legally responsible person's (if applicable) participation in the assessment; - f. analysis and interpretation of the assessment information with an appropriate case formulation; - g. diagnoses from the DSM-5, including mental health, substance use disorders, or intellectual/developmental disabilities, as well as physical health conditions and functional impairment; and - h. recommendations for additional assessments, services, support, or treatment based on the results of the CCA. - i.
+- b. chronological general health, past trauma history and behavioral health history (consisting of including both mental health and substance abuse, and including tobacco use) of the beneficiary's symptoms, treatment, and treatment response; - c. current medications (for medical, psychiatric, and substance use disorder both physical and psychiatric treatment).
+Identify past medications that were ineffective or caused significant side effects or adverse reactions: - d. a review of biological, psychological, familial, social, developmental and environmental dimensions to identify strengths, needs, and risks in each area; - e. evidence of beneficiary and legally responsible person's (if applicable) participation in the assessment; - h. analysis and interpretation of the assessment information with an appropriate case formulation, consisting of including a determination of ASAM level of care when a substance use disorder is present; - i. diagnoses using current from the DSM-5, or any subsequent editions of this reference material, consisting of including mental health, substance use disorders, or intellectual and/developmental disabilities, as well as physical health conditions and functional impairment; and - j. recommendations for additional assessments, services, support, or treatment based on the results of the CCA. - k.
 The CCA must be signed and dated by the licensed professional completing the assessment.